Home > Plumbing > Choosing the Right Plumbing Pipes

 Why Are There So Many Kinds of Pipes, Anyway?

-Additionally, the passage of time has led to changes in the types of pipes used.
-Some pipes that were once commonly used in construction are no longer used.
-Even older properties that have been updated with modern fixtures may still have original pipes made from uncommon materials.
+The passage of time also plays a role in pipe variety, as some kinds of pipes are no longer commonly used in new construction.
+Even older properties that have been retrofitted with plumbing for updated fixtures can still have original pipes made from unusual materials.

 Different Pipes for a Variety of Purposes